You have the right to make energy from the sun without interference from the utilities.

 For 40 years, the state Legislature has ensured that your property taxes won’t go up if you put solar on your roof or a battery in your garage.
 [2]

-However, that protection will expire by the end of the year.
+However, that protection will expire by the end of 2026.

 Solar Rights Alliance Consumer Guide and articles